-and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC6 ('Regulation 2018/1725').
+The applicable legislation in this field is Regulation (EC) No 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC7 ('Regulation 2018/1725').

 Indeed, Article 3(1) of Regulation 2018/1725 provides that personal data "means any information relating to an identified or identifiable natural person [...]".
 The Court of Justice has specified that any information, which by reason of its content, purpose or effect, is linked to a particular person is to be considered as personal data.
-Please note in this respect that the names, signatures, functions, telephone numbers and/or initials pertaining to staff members of an institution are to be considered personal data.8
+Please note in this respect that the names, signatures, functions, telephone numbers and/or initials pertaining to staff members of an institution are to be considered personal data.

-In its judgement in case C-28/08 P (Bavarian Lager)9, the Court of Justice ruled that when a request is made for access to documents containing personal data, the Data Protection Regulation becomes fully applicable.10
+In its judgement in Case C-28/08 P (Bavarian Lager)10, the Court of Justice ruled that when a request is made for access to documents containing personal data, the Data Protection Regulation becomes fully applicable11

-All 12 documents contain personal information such as names, e-mail addresses or telephone numbers that allows the identification of natural persons.
+All 8 documents contain personal information such as names, e-mail addresses or telephone numbers that allows the identification of natural persons.
 In line with the Commission's commitment to ensure transparency and accountability, the names of the senior management of the Commission (at Director level and above) are disclosed.